Urca de Lima

 Urca de Lima is a Spanish shipwreck (which sank in 1715) near Fort Pierce, Florida, United States.
-She was part of the 1715 Treasure Fleet, herself, one of the numerous Spanish treasure fleets sailing between Spain and its colonies in the Americas.
+She was part of the 1715 Treasure Fleet, one of the numerous Spanish treasure fleets sailing between Spain and its colonies in the Americas.
 The wreck is located north of Fort Pierce Inlet, 200 yards off the shore from Jack Island Park.
 It became the first Florida Underwater Archaeological Preserve when dedicated in 1987.
 This was followed on May 31, 2001 with its addition to the U.S. National Register of Historic Places.

 Description and names

 The original name of the ship was Santísima Trinidad.
 Her nickname Urca de Lima is derived from the Spanish term urca for cargo vessels and its owner Miguel de Lima y Melo.
 Another name for her being used in some historical sources is Nao de Refuerzo.
 This name might indicate that she got reinforced for traveling routes across the Atlantic.
-She was a Dutch built merchant ship of 305 tons and used by the Spanish for cargo transport between Spain and its American in the Americas.
+She was a Dutch-built merchant ship of 305 tons and used by the Spanish for cargo transport between Spain and its American colonies.